-Jessica Bennett, Ph.D., is Assistant Director of STEM Education at APLU.
+Jessica Bennett, Ph.D., is Director of STEM Education at APLU.
 She serves as the Project Manager for the Aspire Alliance's IChange Network initiative, a National Science Foundation-funded program focused on enhancing institutional capacity to recruit, retain, and develop a more diverse and inclusive STEM faculty.

 Prior to APLU, Dr. Bennett worked in a variety of campus roles managing programs aimed at preventing campus sexual harassment and assault, enhancing the graduate student academic and research experience, and facilitating vibrant living-learning communities through a faculty-in-residence program.
 Most recently, she worked at the U.S. Department of Health and Human Services helping senior executives engage in data-driven decision-making and organizational change.